Director, Office of Global Innovation

 Full credit must be given.

-Thomas Davin is the Director of the Office of Global Innovation.
+Thomas Davin was appointed the Director of the Office of Global Innovation in November 2020.

 In this role, Davin leads a team focused on supporting the development of global social goods and spotting innovations that offer transformational potential for children, from data science to AI, machine learning, blockchain, and product innovation.